Updated January 2022 by Alessandra Falconer. Originally published January 17, 2020.

 Here’s how you can use social media to engage admitted students:

 To increase student-to-student and student-to-faculty interaction…

 Create groups for admitted students on Facebook or other platforms.
-These groups work best when they’ve been set up by the institution and students are left mostly to their own devices.
+These groups work best when they are set up by the institution and students are left mostly to their own devices.
 Too much intervention by the admissions team can discourage participation.
 But too little intervention means that admissions teams miss an opportunity to answer questions or provide information.

 One of the most effective ways of making admitted-student groups more impactful for all involved is through student moderators.
 Student moderators are current or admitted students enlisted to manage interactions within the group and field questions from admitted students.
 Their presence in the group feels natural, but their contributions are still guided by the admissions office.